PerfectDay20/bilibili-online-filtered-rss/README.md

 A personal use converter from https://www.bilibili.com/video/online.html to RSS.

-Because there are too many video authors I don't care about, so a blacklist is included.
+Because there are too many video authors and categories I don't care about, so a blacklist is included.
 This blacklist is highly personal.

 Can be deployed on local or Replit, read with NetNewsWire.